nodemailer/nodemailer/README.md

 In addition to any specific configuration for a selected transport type, a few global ones exist.

-  * **resolveHostname** - if set to true, resolves the public hostname for the current machine (makes an external HTTP request to resolve it).
+  * **resolveHostname** - if set to true, resolves the public hostname for the current machine (makes an external HTTP request to [remoteAddress.net](http://www.remoteaddress.net/) for resolving it).
 The value is used when generating `Message-ID` values (as the domain part) and when identifying itself to a SMTP server
   * **xMailer** - if the value is a string it replaces the default `X-Mailer` header value.
 If the value is `false` then `X-Mailer` is stripped from the header

 ### Setting up SMTP